IBM/ai-privacy-toolkit/README.md

 personal data needed to perform predictions with a machine learning model, while still enabling the model to make accurate predictions.
 This is done by by removing or generalizing some of the input features.

+The [**dataset assessment**](apt/risk/data_assessment/README.md) module implements a tool for privacy assessment of synthetic datasets that are to be used in AI model training.

 Official ai-privacy-toolkit documentation: https://ai-privacy-toolkit.readthedocs.io/en/latest/

 Installation: pip install ai-privacy-toolkit